UTexas

 1. “Literature” means any printed material, including any newspaper, magazine, or other publication, and any leaflet, flyer, or other informal matter, that is produced in multiple copies for distribution to potential readers.

-2. Registered or sponsored students organizations, registered faculty or staff organizations, and academic or administrative units may sell, distribute, or display literature on campus, subject to the rules in this Subchapter and to the general rules in Subchapter 13–200 and Subchapter 13–300.
+2. Registered or sponsored student organizations, registered faculty or staff organizations, and academic or administrative units may sell, distribute, or display literature on campus, subject to the rules in this Subchapter and to the general rules in Subchapter 13–200 and Subchapter 13–300.
 Individual students, faculty members, and staff members may distribute or display literature, subject to the rules in this Subchapter and to the general rules in Subchapter 13–200 and Subchapter 13–300, but may not sell it.
 In either case, no advance permission is required.
 Members of the public may distribute literature in the common outdoor areas, subject to the rules in this Subchapter and to the general rules in Subchapter 13–200 and Subchapter 13–300, but may not sell literature.

 Sec.
 13–402.
 Not-for-Profit Literature Only

 1. Except as expressly authorized by the Regents’ Rules and Regulations or by contract with the University, no person or organization may sell, distribute, or display on campus any publication operated for profit.
-A registered or sponsored student organization or a registered faculty or staff organization may sell publications operated for profit as part of a fund-raiser authorized by, and subject to the limits of, Subsection 13–205(b)(1).
+A registered or sponsored student organization or a registered faculty or staff organization may sell publications operated for profit as part of a fundraiser authorized by, and subject to the limits of, Subsection 13–205(b)(1).

 2. A publication is operated for profit if any part of the net earnings of the publication, or of its distribution, benefits any private shareholder or individual.